gradle/develocity-actions/README.md

 ### Implementation details

-The action enables two features:
+The action enables three features:
 - Display a summary of the Maven builds as a GitHub workflow summary or as a pull-request comment
+- Inject Develocity/CCUD Maven extensions
 - Capture unpublished Build Scan® data as a workflow artifact per job with prefix `build-scan-data-maven`, which can then be published in a dependent workflow.

 #### Workflow Summary